juice-shop/multi-juicer/guides/production-notes/production-notes.md

 4. Set `replicas` to at least 2, so that you have at least one fall back MultiJuicer when one crashes or the node it lives on goes down.
 5. When running a CTF with JuiceShop challenge flags, make sure to change `config.juiceShop.ctfKey` from the default.
 Otherwise users will be able to generate their own flags relatively easily.
 Additionally, include the `config.juiceShop.nodeEnv` value and specify it as "ctf".
 This way, it will generate flags for the CTF event.
 The default behavior is to not generate them.

-## Security Consideration

-Add SecurityContext and PodSecurityContext further isolate and secure your training platform.

 ## TLDR

 Here's a example helm values file: